dnsimple/dnsimple-support/content/articles/setting-name-servers.md

 ## Reserved name servers {#reserved-name-servers}

-If you have [Secondary DNS](/articles/secondary-dns) or [Vanity Name Servers](/articles/vanity-nameservers) set up for your domain, the name servers belonging to the Secondary DNS or Vanity Name Servers configuration are considered "reserved", i.e. they cannot be edited or removed through the Edit delegation page.
+If you have [Secondary DNS](/articles/secondary-dns) or [Vanity Name Servers](/articles/vanity-nameservers) set up for your domain, the name servers belonging to the Secondary DNS or Vanity Name Servers configuration are considered "reserved", i.e. they cannot be edited or removed through the **Edit delegation** page.

 ![Reserved name servers](/files/reserved-name-servers.png)

 To make changes to a reserved name server, click on the configuration icon next to it.
-You will be taken to the [Secondary DNS](/articles/secondary-dns) or [Vanity Name Servers](/articles/vanity-nameservers) configuration that the name server is a part of, and you can make the necessary changes from there.
+You will be taken to the [Secondary DNS](/articles/secondary-dns) or [Vanity Name Servers](/articles/vanity-nameservers) configuration where you can make the necessary changes.

 ![Edit reserved name servers through configuration](/files/reserved-name-servers-edit-configuration.png)